LearnWeb3DAO/Whitelist-Dapp/README.md

 - You can write code in JavaScript (Beginner Track - [Level-0](https://github.com/LearnWeb3DAO/Basic-Programming))
 - Have set up a Metamask Wallet (Beginner Track - [Level-4](https://github.com/LearnWeb3DAO/Crypto-Wallets))
-- Your computer has Node Js installed.
+- Your computer has Node.js installed.
 If not download from [here](https://nodejs.org/en/download/)

 ---